utensil/helix-cheat-sheet/README.md

 I love its overall layout and many ideas, but somehow feel certain parts do not fit in my mindset, so I wish to play around with it, yet it has no source but a PDF.

 I'm gradually piecing together a cheat sheet in Typst, with ideas sparked by Steve Hoy's work.
+I've made corrections and supplements, according to other sources and verified by interactions with Helix.

-Hopefully, this is also useful for others to learn and play around.
+Hopefully, this is also useful for others to learn and play with.

 ## License